DanRepik/api_foundry/readme.md

 - A `sales_reader` wants to view an invoice.
 - The API receives the request with a bearer token.
 - The token is validated, and the user's role (`sales_reader`) is extracted.
-- The role is checked against the `x-af-security` rules.
+- The role is checked against the `x-af-permissions` rules.
 - The user can only view `customer_id` and `total` fields as per the defined permissions.

 ---